 Subject to this Act, in respect of each unit or portion of a unit of pension charged to the Fund and paid to the widow of an employee who has contributed as a qualified contributor on the basis of the contributions paid by such qualified contributor no payment whatever shall be required from or be payable by the State.

-[Section 45 8 amended by No. 49 of 1996 s.
+[Section 45 8 amended: No. 49 of 1996 s.
 64.]

 46. Payments from Consolidated Fund